 The result is a warehouse automation system providing brands with the reliability they need to create customer-winning logistics through speed, accuracy, and efficiency.

-Each AutoStore module is approved for a temperature range of 2-35 degrees Celsius (35-95 degrees Fahrenheit).
+Most AutoStore modules are approved for a temperature range of 2-35 degrees Celsius (35.6-95 degrees Fahrenheit).

 Yes, it is possible to extend the system during "normal" operation.
 Expansion can include adding in Robots, Ports, or Bins to an operational system.
 Or the actual expansion of the Grid.

 Yes, probably.
 AutoStore offers different standard interfaces (APIs) for the communication between AutoStore and WMS (picking, goods in, and Port operations).

 You only need to have an AutoStore trained super user on site.
 The super user is usually an employee who will work with the AutoStore system while completing other tasks (e.g. picking shift leader).